 Preface.
 Hydropower comprises 71% of renewable energy worldwide.
-Nations like the U.S. and Europe have dams that have reached the end of their lifespan, so more are being torn down than built.
+Nations like the U.S. and Europe have dams that have reached the end of their lifespan — more are being torn down than built.
 In the U.S. 546 dams were removed between 2006 and 2014.

-This contains excerpts and paraphrasing of three news stories
+This contains excerpts and paraphrasing of five news stories:

 - 11 Jan 2019 the costs of environmental damage and dam removal need to be added into calculations for whether to build a dam or not

 - 19 November 2014 NewScientist article by Peter Hadfield “River of the dammed“,about the Chinese Three Gorges project